hashgraph-online/hcs-improvement-proposals/docs/standards/hcs-3.md

 ## Conclusion

 HCS-3 provides a standardized method for referencing and loading resources within the Hedera network, enabling the creation of more complex and interconnected decentralized applications.
-By leveraging CDN integration and providing clear implementation guidelines, HCS-3 ensures efficient and reliable access to referenced inscriptions, fostering a new ecosystem of dynamic, on-chain applications on the Hedera network.
+By leveraging CDN integration and providing clear implementation guidelines, HCS-3 ensures efficient and reliable access to referenced inscriptions, fostering a new ecosystem of dynamic, on-graph applications on the Hedera network.